Description:

 Let’s build and execute the “xslTransformDef” example.

-• Define a variable/global to store the XML value and XSL transform result
+- Define a variable or a global to store the XML value and XSL transform result.

-• Click the "updateVariable" step to configure its "Optional" properties.
+- Click the "updateVariable" step to configure its "Optional" properties.
 Click the button to configure multiple variable references.
-A popup window is displayed for configuration.
+A pop-up window is displayed for configuration.
 Click the Add Row button to insert an empty row.
 Provide the variable and the XML value.
 Click the Save button.
 You may insert multiple variables by using the Add Row button.
-Provide the variable/global reference and the XML value for a single variable reference.
-Configure “Yes” if the XML value has an expression.
+Provide the variable or global reference and the XML value for a single variable reference.
+Configure “Yes” if the XML value has a C# expression.

 <root>